 In general, running key ciphers are susceptible to statistical analysis.
-Both the key and the plaintext are English language strings and so have the characteristics of English.
+Notice both the key and the plaintext are English language strings and so have the entropy characteristics of English.
 In particular, the letters A, E, O, T, N, I make up approximately 50% of English text.
 Thus, at approximately 25% of indices, these can be expected to coincide.

-We can work backwards from the tableau, looking for those letters in the ciphertext that correspond to the row-column intersection of combinations of these common letters.
+Then we work backwards from the tableau, looking for those letters in the ciphertext that correspond to the row-column intersection of combinations of these common letters.

 This is an example of a regularity in the ciphertext that would not be expected merely from chance.
 It provides clues that can be used by the cryptanalyst.
-Suppose you have an alphabet of 26 letters and your encryption algorithm is a bijection of the alphabet onto itself.